(865) 999-5988 Request a Call

 Squamous Cell Carcinoma (SCC) — Non-Surgical Treatment

+Radiation therapy is a well-established non-surgical option for appropriately selected SCC presentations.
+The protocol mirrors the BCC course — a series of short weekday sessions, painless treatment, no incision or stitches.
 SCC on the lip, ear, scalp, and lower leg — locations where surgical reconstruction is technically challenging or where wound healing is unreliable — is where the non-surgical option most often meaningfully changes the conversation.

 Non-Surgical Skin Cancer for Patients on Blood Thinners

 Patients on Eliquis, warfarin, Plavix, Xarelto, or any chronic anticoagulant face a real complication with surgical skin-cancer excision: bleeding risk during the procedure and impaired wound healing after.
 The standard workaround is to bridge or pause the anticoagulant, which carries its own clotting risks for patients on blood thinners for atrial fibrillation, prior stroke, or pulmonary embolism history.
-Image-guided superficial radiation therapy sidesteps the entire trade-off.
+Radiation therapy sidesteps the entire trade-off.
 There is no incision, no bleeding, no need to interrupt your anticoagulation.
 The treatment goes ahead while you remain on your prescribed regimen.

 Skin Cancer Treatment for Seniors

 For patients in their eighties and nineties, the questions around skin cancer treatment are different.
 Surgical wounds heal more slowly.
 General anesthesia carries higher risk.
 Lower-leg lesions in older patients can become chronic, non-healing wounds that linger for months.
-Image-guided superficial radiation therapy is gentle, painless, requires no anesthesia, and leaves no surgical wound to heal.
+Radiation therapy is gentle, painless, requires no anesthesia, and leaves no surgical wound to heal.
 For many of our oldest patients, it is the treatment that finally makes sense — an option that fits the realities of their other health considerations.

 Recurrent Skin Cancer Treatment